 6. Fully Managed

 - Very easy to start with Aurora.
-You just have to start an instance with AWS RDS console or call a API in your code.
+You just have to start an instance with the AWS RDS console or call an API in your code.

 - Aurora provides monitoring using Amazon Cloudwatch for no additional cost.

 - You do not need to worry about updating, upgrading, or provisioning.
 Everything is under Amazon’s control and they do all the software patching when required.

 Are you looking for a AWS training in India?

 Amazon Aurora DB cluster is a virtual database storage volume that spans multiple availability zones.
 Each Amazon Aurora Database Cluster is made up of two or more DB instances and a cluster volume that primarily manages the data for those DB instances.
 The following are the two types of DB instances that make up an Amazon Aurora Cluster: